Master Arts & Cultural Management: FAQ

 How does the application process for the Masters programme look like?

 To be accepted onto the Masters programme, you must meet the admission requirements and respect the application deadline.
 You will find all information on the requirements and necessary documents can be found here.
-If the number of applications exceeds the number of study places, the Bachelor grade will be used as an additional admission criterion.

 After the application deadline, the admissions committee will decide whether to admit you to the Masters programme.
 Successful candidates will be sent the documents they need for enrolment.